Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

-Here we set $L = 9, h_v=-0.8$ and $F=10.$ Function $m$ is shown in Figure \ref{fig:multiscale_m}. \footnote{This specific choice of $m$ does not make any material difference to what is presented in this example; any $m$ for which the equation is well-posed will lead to similar conclusions.
-However the specific choice of $m$ shown in Figure \ref{fig:multiscale_m} is relevant within Example \ref{ex:3dvar_ms}.
-We note that setting $h_v = 0$ in (\ref{eq:l96}) leads to the standard singlescale Lorenz'96 model.}
+Here we set $L = 9, h_v=-0.8$ and $F=10.$ Function $m$ is shown in Figure \ref{fig:multiscale_m}. \footnote{We note that setting $h_v = 0$ in (\ref{eq:l96}) leads to the standard singlescale Lorenz'96 model.
+We have $h_v \ne 0$ leading to a nonstandard version of the model.
+However the specific choice of function $m(\cdot)$ does not make any material difference to what is presented in this example; any function $m(\cdot)$ for which the equation is well-posed will lead to similar conclusions.
+However the specific choice of $m(\cdot)$ shown in Figure \ref{fig:multiscale_m} is relevant within Example \ref{ex:3dvar_ms}.}

-Let $\Psi$ denote the solution operator for \eqref{eq:l96} over the observation time interval $\tau$.
-We emphasize that, at the parameter values we have chosen, \eqref{eq:l96} is chaotic and exhibits sensitivity to perturbations.
-We consider observations $\{\yd_n\}_{n \in \Z^+}$ arising from the model
+We let $\Psi$ denote the solution operator for \eqref{eq:l96} over the observation time interval $\tau$, suppresing the explicit dependence on $\tau$ for notational convenience.
+We emphasize that, at the parameter values we have chosen, the solution to \eqref{eq:l96} is chaotic and exhibits sensitivity to perturbations.
+Prediction is thus challenging.
+But we will show that use of data enables accurate prediction.